ruslansolt/Producer-Framework-Mod---Artisan-Valley/README.md

 3. *Optional* Install [Custom Cask Mod](https://www.nexusmods.com/stardewvalley/mods/2642) to age alcohols in casks.
 4. Unzip any folders and drop them into `Mods`
 5. Run the game using SMAPI

+## Questions

+### Can I keep using the CFR version of Artisan Valley?
+The last version of Artisan Valley to support CFR was [INSERT VERSION NUMBER].
+3.0 fully migrates to Producer Framework Mod.
+You are welcome to continue to use this version however no further updates or support will be provided for the CFR version of Artisan Valley.

+## Troubleshooting

+### All my machines turned into chests!
+This is a known issue due to improper uninstallation.
+The game can't find the item, which CFR then turns it into a chest.
+See [Uninstalling Custom Farming Redux](#Uninstalling-Custom-Farming-Redux) for how to properly migrate Artisan Valley over.

+## Documentation for Modders

+With the release of PFM you can now target machines outside of the pack, something CFR could not do.
+This means you do not have to have the PPJA team add your items to Artisan Valley's code to make it work.
+We have migrated some pre-existing packs over to this format:

+* Cannabis Kit
+* Sweet Tooth
+* MythicPhoenix's Phoenix's
+* Trent's New Animals
+* Ancient Crops

+You will have to download these add-on packs seperate.

+### How to use an Artisan Valley machine
+`"ProducerName"` has to match a unique name.
+If you want to use Artisan Valley Alembic you would type: `"ProducerName": "Alembic"`.
+You may also want to list Artisan Valley as a dependency in your manifest to ensure users have both installed.
+But that's it!
+You can now use any Artisan Valley machine.

+You can also use any `ProducerName` from other mods (like Farmer to Florist) as well.

+### Migrating your CFR pack
+If you feel PFM may fit your needs better than CFR you can find official documentation [here](LINK).
+If you still have questions we encourage you to check out the [official SDV discord](LINK) for more help.

+If you are struggling and would like PPJA to help you convert your pack please send me a [direct message on Nexus](LINK) with a link to your CFR pack and we'll see what we can do :) Once you do two or three patches it becomes much easier.
+Artisan Valley only took maybe an hour to convert.